joh-mue/joh-mue.github.io/_posts/2020-08-12-functional-style.md

     signalList += object._2
 }
 ```
-... you could write a more functional version:
+... you could write this more functional version with the same functionality:

 ```Java
 #create a list of tuples that we are going to work with